Liam-Hendricks/RPAS_fieldOPS/readme.md

     npm start
 ```

+To run test navigate to the client directory and type npm test in the terminal
 (Please note that you should have two terminals open if you are running them seperately)

 ### Prerequisite